Teriks/debian_docker_firestorm_build/README.md

 # Building

-1. Install docker for your (Linux) platform.
+1. Install docker for your platform.

 2. Clone this repository and CD into the repo directory.